nipy/mindboggle/README.rst

 ------------------------------------------------------------------------------
 Run Mindboggle
 ------------------------------------------------------------------------------
-See `Before runnig Mindboggle`_ above for instructions on how to prepare data for processing by Mindboggle, or to obtain example data to get started.
+See `Before running Mindboggle`_ above for instructions on how to prepare data for processing by Mindboggle, or to obtain example data to get started.

 **Set paths:**